-Section 5.5.
-Section 5.8 Charter and Bylaws.
-The rights of all stockholders of the Corporation and the terms of all stock in the Corporation are subject to the provisions of the

-Charter and the Bylaws.
+Section 5.6 Section 5.8 Charter and Bylaws.
+The rights of all stockholders of the Corporation and the terms of all stock in the Corporation are subject to the provisions of the Charter and the Bylaws.
 The board of directors of the Corporation shall have the exclusive power to make, alter, amend or repeal the Bylaws.

 Section 5.9 Distribution Reinvestment Plan.
 Any distribution reinvestment plan of the Corporation must be operated in accordance with federal and state securities laws.
 No sales commissions or fees may be deducted directly or indirectly from reinvested funds by the Corporation.
 The reinvestment funds must be invested into Common Stock.
 Where required by law, investors must receive a prospectus which is current as of the date of each reinvestment.
-The soliciting dealers must assume responsibility for blue sky compliance and performance of due diligence responsibilities and must contact investors to ascertain whether the investors continue to meet the applicable state's suitability standards.
+The soliciting dealers must assume responsibilities and must contact investors to ascertain whether the investors continue to meet the applicable state's suitability standards.

-Section 5.10 Periodic Repurchase Rights.
+Section 5.7 Section 5.10Periodic Repurchase Rights.